Even More Guarantees for Variational Inference in the Presence of Symmetries: What happens in practice

-\section{WHAT HAPPENS IN PRACTICE}
+Notably, our result for the \textbf{FKL} \cref{theorem:theorem_fkl_corr} does not require us to put strong additional assumptions on the variational family.
+The conditions on $g$ are fulfilled for most common location scale families.
+Note that we replace the condition $|g'(0)| < \infty$ with \limc for densities that do not have a well-defined derivative at the origin.
+Since our analysis relies on the derivative being increasing and non-negative, the singularity at the origin does not affect our results.

+For the $\boldsymbol{\alpha}\text{\textbf{-Div}}$, we again obtain a more fine-grained criterion.
+However, compared to \cref{theorem:theorem_alpha_1} and \cref{theorem:theorem_alpha_2}, we now explicitly decouple conditions on $\alpha$ and $q_{\vzero}$.
+Note that these conditions are consistent with the requirements for mean recovery, albeit stronger: While an appropriately high value of $\alpha$ can guarantee exact mean recovery for a Student-t (as we also show empirically in \cref{fig:exps_mean}), we do not provide a guarantee for exact correlation recovery with the Student-t.

+\section{What happens in practice}

-To illustrate the practical implications of our derived sufficient conditions, we present examples where our theoretical results can aid the choice of variational family and $\alpha$ value. \cref{fig:exps} summarizes the main insights.
-Experimental details are in \cref{app:setup}.
-Note that all settings below fulfill \cref{assumptions}.
+To illustrate the practical implications of our derived sufficient conditions, we now present examples where our theoretical results can aid the choice of variational family and $\alpha$ value.
+Experimental details and target specifications are in \cref{app:simulations_setup}.